 Annual Financial Checkup

-(This course is not complete.
-It is still a work in progress, but feel free to check out the information posted.)
+(This is still a work in progress, but feel free to check out the information posted so far.)

-*Please note that I am not a financial advisor, and this Annual Financial Checkup course should not replace professional advice from a qualified financial advisor.
-Although it was originally designed for my children, I wanted to share it with anyone else who may find value in it.
+*Please note that I am not a financial advisor, and this Annual Financial Checkup should not replace professional advice from a qualified financial advisor.

 -